 The blogs I've written so far about these experiences do four things: They,

-Propose that these vague, back-of-the-mind feelings are, in a metaphorical sense, our unconscious mind’s “Three Circles of Awareness and Concern,"
+Propose that these vague, back-of-the-mind feelings are, in a metaphorical sense, our unconscious mind’s “slide show," its attempts to wake us up to the distant, deeper awarenesses and concerns that are looking for some conscious recognition

-Encourage us to pay more conscious attention to those people and events that occasionally hang just off the edges of our consciousness,
+Encourage us to pay more conscious attention to the people and events that usually hang just off the edges of our consciousness,

-Suggest that when we do pay explicit attention to these experiences, we probably will start seeing emergent realities that our unconscious minds' are presaging for us.
+Suggest that when we do pay explicit attention to these apparitions, we probably will start seeing emergent realities that our unconscious minds' are presaging for us.
 And they,

-Suggest that we, in our day-to-day lives, will be better served just because we've brought these apparitions to the forefront of our thinking.
+Suggest that we, in our day-to-day lives, will be better served by bringing these apparitions to the forefront of our thinking.

 You can read the blogs I've published so far.
 See what they suggest to you, then let me know what you think...